asteyven/SET08103-base/units/unit02/unit02b.md

 Expertise is related to leadership.
 The idea is to build communities of experts that support and refine their practices and standards.
 Becoming part of a community is important here.

-- [ ] Compare tools 13-16 against the principles of Scrum defined in [Lecture 02](../lecture02).
-How similar are they?
+- [ ] Compare tools 13-16 against the principles of Scrum defined in  [Unit 01b](../unit01/unit01b)  How similar are they?
 What parts of Scrum are missing?
 What parts are missing from Scrum?

 ## Build Integrity In